 Mathematica, a research organization in the United States, is working with The Khana Group (TKG), a research-consulting organization in Liberia, to collect survey data for this study.
-In 2018, Mathematica and TKG interviewed households, businesses, and community leaders around Greater Monrovia.
-Now, in 2020, we are conducting telephone interviews of the same households, businesses, and community leaders.
+Between 2018 and 2019, Mathematica and TKG interviewed households, businesses, and community leaders around Greater Monrovia and the Kakata-Paynesville corridor.
+Now, since 2020, we are conducting telephone interviews of the same households, businesses, and community leaders.
 We want to understand how their electricity use has changed since 2018.

-TKG will do phone interviews in December 2020.
+TKG will do phone interviews from December 2020 to July 2021.
 Respondents will receive a phone call from a TKG interviewer.
 The interviewer will describe the study and will ask if the respondent agrees to participate.
 If the respondent completes the survey, TKG will send the respondent 2 USD in telephone credit within a few days.
 The survey will take between 30 and 40 minutes and will include questions about LEC electricity service, other energy sources, how people spend their time, and household and business financial information.
 It will also include a few questions about COVID-19.

 TKG will never ask respondents for payment of any kind and will never ask for immigration information or bank account numbers.
 Participation is voluntary.
 Your information will be kept confidential.
 It will only be used for statistics by MCC, Mathematica, TKG, and people working on this study, as allowed by U.S. and Liberia law.
 Your identifying information will be removed before data is shared.
 Identifiable data, such as your age, may be shared with other researchers for statistics only.